Purchasing Options for DIANA

 |One License or More?||

-Network License(s): the program can be used as a multi-user application in the computer network.
-Maximum number of users that can work with the program simultaneously is limited by the number of purchased (or leased) seats.
-In other words, any number of users can work with the program, however in a given moment there can be only as many users as purchased licenses.
+Network License(s): the program can be used as a multi-user application in a computer network.
+Maximum number of user (project runs) that can work with the program simultaneously is limited by the number of purchased (or leased) licenses.
+In other words, any number of users can work with the program, however in a given moment there can be only as many processes occuring as there are purchased licenses.